Tips on How To Name Your Film or Video Production Company

 11. Use camera equipment as a naming convention

-While it might not seem very creative, it will help potential clients and partners understand right away what you do.
-This is also a very industry-insider approach to naming your company.
+While it might not seem very creative, it will help potential clients and partners immediately understand what you do.
+This is also an industry-insider approach to naming your company.

-For instance, you might name your production company something like the folks at Focus Features or Oscilloscope Laboratories who turned to technical industry terms for their inspiration.
+For instance, you might name your production company after the folks at Focus Features or Oscilloscope Laboratories, which were inspired by technical industry terms.

 12. Use a name generator